binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/output/OrthoMCL/README.md

 This time I added _S. cerevisiae_ results to the list.
 All files with this date are the new results.

+_update 2020-06-06_

+_C. auris_ B8441 is incorporated into OrthoMCL v6r1.
+I used the new [FungiDB beta](https://beta.fungidb.org/fungidb.beta/app/) to download the results for all four genomes (using the "Strategy"->"add"->"union" feature), and selected Gene_ID, Organism, Orthogroup_ID, Protein length, Pfam ID, Pfam description fields.
+Intend to cross-check this result with my custom mapping using their Galaxy site later.

 # output format

 Tool help for OrthoMCL Map Proteome to Groups